Home

 Motivated by this, we wanted to create an effective learning platform that could be used in courses and as self-study.
 This led to SAStutorial.org, first as a tool used in our own courses at University of Copenhagen, but later expanded to (hopefully) be a community learning tool.

-The site is motivated by a similar tool in molecular dynamics (MD) simulations, mdtutorials.com (by Justin Lemkul), which is a very popular tool for learning MD simulation.
+The site is motivated by a similar tool in molecular dynamics (MD) simulations, mdtutorials.com (by Justin Lemkul), which is a widely used resource for learning MD simulation.

 Core principles